After the Great War (1918-1940)

 The new Rapide dual-purpose loader wagon was introduced in 2007.
 At this particular time, the Rapide was 25 years old!
 The new model delivers a more compact, more efficient and technically enhanced version of the Rapide.
 The intake is improved, RapidFlow, RapidStream, resulting in less wear, fuel saving and improved feed structure.
 A new colour scheme was introduced.
 The white rims and charcoal-grey undercarriage make the redesigned wagons identifiable at first glance.
 The Rapide is ready for the future!

 The oldest halls of the factory on Morsweg in Rijssen were completely replaced.
 In addition, the cafeteria was refurbished and more office space was created.
 The alteration was necessary, but it also optimised the production lines.

-The market-ready version of the Innovado was presented at the EuroTier 2014.
+The practice test version of the Innovado was presented at the EuroTier 2014.
 This automatic feeding system had been further developed since the introduction of the prototype in 2008.
 The unique concept of the Innovado is the fully automated process of getting, cutting, rationing and supplying the feed, as well as topping up and returning.
 In addition to the existing semi-automatic variants, the Innovado is the only fully automated feeding system.
 One of a kind.